 This book focuses on his work with aero-engines and explores the significant contribution that WO made to the war effort.

 WO Bentley was not just responsible for the Bentley Rotary 1 (BR1) and Bentley Rotary 2 (BR2) but his ideas ensured that Rolls-Royce and Sunbeam aero-engines were fitted with aluminium pistons and that 30 more BHP were wrung from the French designed Clerget engines.

 His tenacious engineering approach, and insistence on better performance, demonstrated by countless tests and re-tests before allowing an engine into production, was recognised for saving many pilot's lives during the Great War.

 "Thus to be posted to a B.R. squadron soon became the ambition of every knowledgeable scout pilot."
 RL Davidson, New Statesman, July 1926 (Read the full article >>)

 Many previously unpublished references including hand-written letters and illustrations.

 First major UK publication to cover the history of Bentley rotary aero engines.

 Publicity via key influencers, museum and heritage outlets

-The WO Bentley Memorial Foundation is publishing this book to commemorate the 100th anniversary of the First World War and the impact of WO's engineering innovations.
+The WO Bentley Memorial Foundation published this book to commemorate the 100th anniversary of the First World War and the impact of WO's engineering innovations.
 The project of research (how the engines developed and what effect they had on the people who used them and had to work on them) continues as we reach out for further memories and archival contributions.